-We invest in workforce training and job skills development because we know that an educated and skilled workforce leads to economic growth, for our business and the communities where we operate.
-We support a range of job training and workforce development programs that provide opportunities for career-building skills to succeed in the jobs of the future.
+We invest in workforce training and job skills development because we know that an educated and skilled workforce leads to economic growth for our business and the communities where we operate.
+We support a range of job training and workforce development programs that provide opportunities for people to learn career-building skills to succeed in the jobs of the future.

 what we're doing

 The Appalachia Partnership Initiative (API) invests in programs that engage students in science, technology, engineering and math (STEM) in preparation for careers in the region's high-demand occupations.
 Support for post-secondary programs focuses on workforce development training, apprenticeships, and certifications in energy and advanced manufacturing industries.
 Through Chevron’s investment, the API has committed $20 million to regional workforce development programs.

 ShaleNET is a workforce training program for the oil and natural gas industry, to provide scholarships to students at four community colleges in the Tri-state region.
 The partnership also advances an integrated workforce development program through curriculum resources, supply chain connections, post-secondary training programs and skilled trade certifications.

 In Greene County, Pennsylvania, the API funds the Natural Resources course offered at Waynesburg Central High School.
 The course focuses on STEM skills and offers industry certifications.
 To date, 90 students have graduated, and another 25 are anticipated to graduate at the end of the 2018 school year.